phodal/shire/README.md

   </a>
 </p>

-Shire offers a straightforward AI Coding & Agents Language that enables communication between an LLM and control IDE for automated programming.
+Shire offers a straightforward AI Coding Agent Language that enables communication between an LLM and control IDE for automated programming.

 > The concept of Shire originated from [AutoDev](https://github.com/unit-mesh/auto-dev), a subproject